Errata for Electromagnetism

 - Page 416: In equation (C.31), the partial differential of Q should be with respect to x on the right-hand side of the first line, and the integral should be with respect to y in the second line, with integrand Q(a,y) and Q(0,y).

-My thanks to Cory Fletcher, Mark Weitzman, and Zhiyu Wang for pointing out some of these.
+My thanks to Cory Fletcher, Mark Weitzman, and Zhiyu Wang for pointing these out.